beaubreedlove/FantasyFootball/rules.md

         1. There are 3 other prizes of $50 each.
         1. People shouldn't create conflicts of interest with the league.
         1. If a rule isn't defined well here, we fall back to Yahoo rules.
 If it's still not clear, we use a league vote.
-        1. All times in these are Eastern Standard Time.
+        1. All times in these rules are Eastern Standard Time.
         1. Managers, especially the commissioner, should be competitive, but friendly.
 1.  <a id="teams">Teams</a>
     1.  <a id="managers">Managers</a>